The Kidnappers Foil

 The Kidnappers Foil is the name of several American short films, made by Melton Barker between the 1930s and 1970s.
 Each iteration featured small-town children as actors (a different small town in each version), the parents of whom paid Barker a fee in exchange for appearing in the film.

 Although the film was made dozens, perhaps hundreds, of times, only a few versions survive.
 The Texas Archive of the Moving Image holds a collection of these itinerant films and hosts Internet resources for those who appeared in them as children.
-The surviving copies were added as a group to the National Film Registry in 2012 being deemed "culturally, historically, or aesthetically significant" and recommended for preservation.
+In 2012, the surviving versions were selected as a group for preservation in the National Film Registry by Library of Congress, being deemed "culturally, historically, or aesthetically significant".

 Plot

 In the plot of the films, a young girl is kidnapped from her birthday party and rescued by a search party of local kids.
 The relieved neighbors celebrated with a party where youngsters would display their musical talents.
 A few weeks after filming, the town would screen the 15- to 20-minute picture to the delight of the local audience.